Since its launch in 2018, the Housing and Development Board (HDB) Resale Portal has helped streamline the buying and selling process of resale flats.

 Once you have found a buyer who has agreed to the sale price, the next step will be to grant the buyer an official HDB Option-to-Purchase (OTP).
 You can only grant OTP to buyers at least 7 days after registering your Intent to Sell.
 HDB advises sellers to use this cooling-off period wisely and to consider the housing options available.

 To grant the OTP, you will need to log in to the portal to download and print out the OTP form and sign it.
+If you have a property agent, they can help you with this.
 Your buyer will also have to pay you an Option Fee in exchange for the signed OTP form.

 #4 Submit Resale Application to HDB

 Once the OTP is signed, you and the buyer will need to submit the application, including supporting documents required for purchase, to the portal.
-This has to be done within 7 days after the first submission by either party.
+Do note that while either party can submit the resale application first, the second party has to submit the documents within 7 calendar days of the submission of the first party.

 Supporting documents in this instance include OTP contract details, buyer’s and seller’s particulars, declaration of purchase and documentary proof of existing housing loan with HDB or banks.